Ambe is an Anishnaabe word that means “let’s go” or something very much like it. And I’d like to travel through 2021 with you, via books.

 Since then I’ve done it several times.
 I’ve read nothing but women.
 Focused on Black authors.
 Always looking for who is missing from my bookshelf and then being intentional and immersive and it has made a real difference.

-So for 2021 I offer you a list of books.
+So for 2021 I offered you a list of books.
 I posted it on Twitter and here it is for you.
 They are themed and in a kind of order, my hope is that by reading selections in this particular order the later books will take on more significance.
-Please check back monthly because book lists will be updated as I work to include material by Black and Afro Indigenous authors.
+This list was updated and changed as the year progressed, books taken off, books added.
+Particularly books by Black, queer, and disabled authors as I worked to remedy the gaps in my bookshelf.

-If you are interested in the bookclub, you can sign up below.
-We’ll meet monthly streaming on twitch which has a chat feature and a closed captioning extension to talk about that month’s theme.
-I’ll put together a small panel on each topic which, hopefully, will include at least one of the featured authors.
+We met monthly streaming on twitch which has a chat feature and a closed captioning extension to talk about that month’s theme.
+Each month had a small panel on each topic which often included at least one of the featured authors.

 January 20th 7pm EST: Foundations